 I know that as a coffee lover like me, you’ll love it too. 😀

-Folks, it’s been a few weeks since the end of the Christmas festivities hasn’t it?
+So folks, it’s been a few weeks since the end of the Christmas festivities hasn’t it?

-And over indulgence is definitely being given a stern talking to, as we see diets plastered all over the media.
+And over indulgence is definitely being given a stern talking to.
+As we see diets plastered all over the media.

 You know I’m not one for diets.
 Lady Lynne and I follow the 80:20 rule for eating.